Tuesday, December 21, 2021

 Prioritizing the Present

 Experiences... not stuff, that is what life is all about.
-I have been on a life changing journey the past eight years.
+I have been on a life changing journey the since 2012.
 I found my kids didn't need their mom like they used to need me.
-It is a whole new level of being of mom, which freed up my time and life.
+It was a whole new level of being of mom, which freed up my time and life.

 To live in the moment can be difficult.
 There is quite a bit of brain re-training that needs to be done which takes time.
 I didn't really start living in the moment until I did my first cross country adventure.
 I learned the gift of letting go.
 I still have a long ways to go, but I am getting there.